 ✍️ Match your brand identity

 Chances are you’re creating a signature not just for yourself but to also represent a business or organization.
 If the signature is for a business or organization, it’s also important that the style is aligned with your brand identity.
 Try using the same accent colours as your brand logo like in this example:

 Do: Include one or two accent colors that highlight your information, whilst using an easy-to-read main color.

 Avoid: Unless you’re working in a creative field or it’s a personal brand, your email signature should look professional and subtle as it represents not only you but the organization.
 Try to avoid using too many flashy or bright colors (like this example below):

 ✍️ Mobile view and responsiveness

 It’s important to consider how people will see your email signature across devices.
 Emails are often being read on smartphones and tablets, so make sure to check how your signature might appear on a smaller screen or in a portrait view:

 This example is a portrait view of the signature that displays perfectly on a smartphone screen.
 A responsive email signature is crucial, as it’s easier for your recipient to scroll down and access your contact information.

-The examples above are created with Mailbutler’s signature builder that offers 10+ templates with beautiful designs to let you easily customise your information, social links and formalities like closing and disclaimer.
+The examples above are created with Mailbutler’s signature builder that offers flexible templates with beautiful designs to let you easily customize your information, social links and formalities like closing and disclaimer.
 They’re also responsive across devices!